 - Application form

 - Certificates

-- Site location plan

-- Site layout plan
+- Location plan

 - Detailed drawings (where applicable)

 - Design and access statement (where applicable)

 - Application fee (where applicable).

-Please note that some requirements within this section are beyond what is set out nationally e.g. the provision of plans to an identified scale, direction of north etc. However, to assist applicants and to retain clarification of information requirements within one section, details are provided below and have been locally adopted by the Council.
+Please note that some requirements within this section are beyond what is set out nationally e.g., the provision of plans to an identified scale, direction of north etc. However, to assist applicants and to retain clarification of information requirements within one section, details are provided below and have been locally adopted by the Council.
 Applicants are encouraged by the Government to submit applications electronically.
-This can be done via the Planning Portal.
+This can be done via the Planning Portal (there is a service charge for submitting online planning applications, paid to the Planning Portal).
 There are several advantages to submitting your planning applications online; this includes smaller postage and printing costs and potentially a faster registration of your application.
-In addition a service will be available via the Planning Portal and the Council's website to print off particular forms and complete them off line.
+In addition, a service will be available via the Planning Portal and the Council's website to print off particular forms and complete them offline.

-The Planning Portal provides a useful guidance on their website to applicant's submitting applications through the Portal - Planning permission and Building regulations approval | How to apply | Planning Portal
+The Planning Portal provides a useful guidance on their website to applicant's submitting applications through the Planning Portal.